 How to Tell if You're Having an Anxiety Attack

 Recall that anxiety attacks can mimic other health problems.
-If you haven't been to a doctor, it's often a good idea to go at least once to rule out any more serious issues.
+If you haven't been to a doctor, it's a good idea to go at least once to rule out any more serious issues.
 Make sure your doctor knows about anxiety, however.
 Not all doctors are aware of the severity of anxiety attack symptoms.
 Some may not believe that anxiety can cause so many physical symptoms and sensations, but it absolutely can.
 That’s why it’s so important to find the right doctor.